thanneken/JubPalProcess/README.md

 Users will need to edit the path to Python in `process.py` and install all dependencies.
 Subsequently, basic changes will be made in `options.yaml` following the examples provided.
 Additional metadata is specified on a per-project basis following the model [Ambrosiana\_F130sup.yaml](https://palimpsest.stmarytx.edu/Ambrosiana2023/Ambrosiana_F130sup/Ambrosiana_F130sup.yaml).
-Colorcheker calibrated color processing requires additional metadata following the model [Calibration.yaml](https://palimpsest.stmarytx.edu/Ambrosiana2023/Calibration/Calibration.yaml).
+Color checker calibrated color processing requires additional metadata following the model [Calibration.yaml](https://palimpsest.stmarytx.edu/Ambrosiana2023/Calibration/Calibration.yaml).
 (Yaml files do not allow tabs for indentation, only spaces.)
 Selections from among the options specified in yaml files are made in an interactive command-line interface upon running `process.py`.
 A non-interactive mode assuming coded defaults can be started by adding the argument “noninteractive” to the command line.